 What role does your NRE multiplier play with respect to better managing customer change requests on custom designs?
 Well, while there are varying opinions as to how a company should manage these changes, the best advice I can give is to first determine what your non-recurring engineering multiplier is, and then focus on the fact that any customer changes are exactly that, changes driven by customers who should cover those costs.
 By this I mean that once you’ve moved past the design phase, and have gone to full-scale production, any and all changes requested by the customer must be charged back to the customer in order to cover your holding costs of inventory.
-The best rule of thumb is to remember that these stop-and-go changes don’t just affect your production of their custom-made product, but that they ultimately affect your ability to service your entire customer base.

 I’ve written several tips on handling customer change requests for small manufacturers .
 However, it all boils down to answering the following question.
 What happens when a customer of yours makes a change request after you’ve started production?
 In order to answer this question, think of how those changes typically involve a review of the design.
 Think of how they fracture your production schedule.
 Think of the changes to your production package, how they divert engineering & drafting resources and how your entire team has to adjust work orders, bill of material outlines and assembly drawings.
 Think of the impact on your inventory when you have to urgently rush in parts and materials to accommodate these changes.
 Finally, think of how much this costs your company and how each and every time one of these changes occurs, your company simply chooses not to charge the customer.